MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase1.md

 Without Intune App Protection Policy support, how does your application handle user authentication and accounts?

-* Does your application currently only allow a single account to be logged in?
+- Does your application currently only allow a single account to be logged in?
-Does your application explicitly force the logged-in account to log-out *and delete that previous account's data* before allowing another account to log-in?
+Does your application explicitly force the logged-in account to log-out *and delete that previous account's data- before allowing another account to log-in?
 If so, your application is **single-identity**.

-* Does your application currently allow a second account to log-in, even if a different account is already logged in?
+- Does your application currently allow a second account to log-in, even if a different account is already logged in?
 Does your application display multiple accounts' data on a shared screen?
 Does your application store multiple accounts' data?
 Does your application let users switch between different logged in accounts?
-If so, your application is **multi-identity** and you will need to follow [Stage 5: Multi-Identity]. **This section is required for your app.**
+If so, your application is **multi-identity*- and you'll need to follow [Stage 5: Multi-Identity]. **This section is required for your app.**

 Even if your application is multi-identity, follow this integration guide in order.
 Initially integrating and testing as single-identity will help ensure proper integration and prevent bugs where corporate data ends up unprotected.